eredden/Binary-Search-Tree-Menu/README.md

-#  Computer Science 201 - Creating a Binary Search Tree
+#  Binary Search Tree Menu

 ### Description

-This application is a command-line interface for interacting with a binary tree.
-The following menu options are available to the end user:
+This project was created for the [Computer Science 201 course](https://study.com/academy/course/computer-science-201-data-structures.html) on [Study.com](https://study.com).
+This application is a command-line interface for interacting with a binary tree, specifically by adding, removing, or viewing nodes within the tree.

-1. Create a binary search tree.
-2. Add a node.
-3. Delete a node.
-4. Print nodes by in-order.
-5. Print nodes by pre-order.
-6. Print nodes by post-order.
-7. Exit the program.

 ### Documentation

-The functions of each of the options listed above are described in-depth below.
+The functions of each of the options in te program are described in-depth below.

 1. Create a binary search tree, the application creates a binary search tree with the given data (1, 2, 3, 4, 5, 6, 7).
 To keep the binary search tree balanced at all times, follow these rules: (1) the child nodes on the left must have a search key value less than that of the root node and (2) the child nodes on the right must have search key values greater than that of the root node.
 The given numbers must be assigned as shown in the figure below.